sammyvancleve/glassocean/README.md

 GlassOcean

-A tool for organizing and viewing images generated with Stable Diffusion
+A WIP tool for organizing and viewing images generated with Stable Diffusion